Canon-McMillan School District: Elementary schools

 Borland Manor Elementary School is the oldest operational school building in the district as of 2018.
 The school is home to around 320 students in grades K-4.
 It was built in 1954 as new housing was developed in the area and is adjacent to North Strabane Intermediate School (details above).
 The school was partially remodeled in the early 90s, but its condition has unfortunately once again declined since then.

 Hills-Hendersonville Elementary School teaches about 300 students in Kindergarten through 4th grade.
 The school opened in 1965 and an expansion is planned in the years ahead, as the school is currently operating at maximum capacity, however the exact dates of the project have not yet been determined.
 Minor renovations and visual updates took place in 2012.

 Muse Elementary School enrolls around 730 students in grades K-4.
-The current facility is the newest school building in the Canon-McMillan School District as of 2018.
+This facility was built in 2018.
+It was the district's newest facility until the opening of the new Canon-McMillan Middle School in January, 2023.
 Muse is also the largest elementary school in the district by enrollment.
 The current building replaced the original Muse Elementary, which was built in 1936 and razed upon completion of the new school in 2017.
 The current school is a consolidation of the now closed Cecil and First Street Elementary Schools (which opened in 1936 and 1924 respectively) into the Muse facility.
 The new school is more than 4 times the size of its predecessor geographically.

 South Central Elementary School currently has a student body numbering about 470 pupils in grades K-4.
 The school opened in 1966 and was renovated and expanded in 1995.
 The project included interior repainting, minor floor plan alterations, remodeling of the library and main office, and the addition of windows to all classrooms with walls to the outside.
 A scientific plant growing lab/greenhouse, still one of only two in the district, was also added to the school at that time.

 Wylandville Elementary School.
 The school opened to students in 1966 and is currently populated by about 220 students in grades K-4, making it the smallest school in the district by enrollment.
 Wylandville was last renovated in 1979 and is to be overhauled in the next few years, as age, decay, and outdatedness have taken their toll on the current building significantly.
-Project dates are undisclosed at this time.
+The projected date for a new facility to open on this site is for the 2026–2027 school year.
 It is also home to the district's second greenhouse, known as the "Living Classroom".